pbarcadia/info/README.md

 # Avatars
 ## How To Change Your Avatar
-The link to change your avatar is here: https://server.streamavatars.com/viewer.html?channel_id=UCbZKmQ-M6_Xd89pvghsPiPw&platform=youtube
+The link to change your avatar is here:

+https://server.streamavatars.com/viewer.html?channel_id=UCbZKmQ-M6_Xd89pvghsPiPw&platform=youtube

+Click the link above, log in with google / youtube and wait for it to load.
++ It might take up to a minute to load so please be patient!

+Once you are logged in, you can spend points to buy avatars with Drip!

+## How Do I Get Drip?

+Getting drip is easy as talking in chat every so often.
+You can also earn drip by catching stars.

+Stars spawn across the avatar space, where you can jump to catch them.

+`!jump`

 # Text-To-Speech

 ## SIMPLE RULES TO FOLLOW